 There are so many different aspects to marketing, including PR, but today I want to challenge you with three thought starters that will give you a place to begin.
 These aren’t generally easy questions to answer right away, so give yourself the time and space to test and to change.
-I would love to hear what you discover in the comments.
+Once you know who your ideal client is, you can get started on these 15 creative ways to get new design clients.

 3 Marketing Tools for Interior Designers